Get the legal help you need!

 The states of North Carolina and South Carolina require both parents to provide their children with legal aid in the form of child support to the fullest extent of their abilities until their kids are 18 years old and/or have graduated from high school.
 The amount each parent contributes to child support is contingent on the needs of the child and the parent’s ability to pay.
 Child support is important in any situation that involves custody of a minor child, but addressing the issue can result in bitter disputes over finances and obligations.

-What You Need to Know About Child Support in North Carolina and South Carolina
+What You Need to Know About Child Support in North Carolina & South Carolina

 How Are Child Support Obligations Created?